christopherswenson/pool-shenanigans/README.md

-# pool_shenanigans_lookml
+# Pool Shenanigans
-Pool Shenanigans is a LookML model for analyzing billiards games!
+Pool Shenanigans is a `LookML` model for analyzing billiards games!